albertpalacio/Midterm-Project-/README.md

 ### Student's from Wyncode Academy's Cohort 37

-- Albert Palacio
+- Albert Palacio (Primary focus was Frontend with some Backend)
-- Michael Edgecombe
+- Michael Edgecombe (Navbar and Footer)
-- Robert Garcia
+- Robert Garcia (Backend)